jaheyns/CfdOF/ROADMAP.md

 * Update src to use Python module hierarchy
 * Improve edge detection for meshing
 * Export OF case / results
+* Move parallel run option to GUI for ease of use